 Parrots go through a period of grief and sadness when they lose a close companion.

 A parrot may mourn the loss of its owner, a mate, or another animal.
 If your parrot is mourning, you’ll notice a change in its behavior.
 It may seem less interested in playing, exploring, or eating food.

 Some parrots continue mourning for days, weeks, or months.
 To help your parrot recover from its loss, you must adhere to a normal routine.
-Offer your parrot things to do and give it lots of one-on-one attention.
+Offer your parrot things to do and give it one-on-one attention.

 Do Parrots Mourn the Loss of Another Bird?

 Parrots have high social and emotional intelligence.
-While their emotions and relationships may not be as developed as humans, they are still quite remarkable.
+While their emotions and relationships may not be as developed as humans, they’re still remarkable.

 Wild parrots live in large social groups.
 A study in the Journal of Field Ornithology describes a flock of 85 red-tailed amazons.